mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 Tunnels are used in many scenarios within the core of the network as well as from an client endpoint to a proxy middlepoint on the way towards the server.
 In many cases, when the client explicitly decides to use the support of a proxy in order to get connected to a server, this is because a direct connection may be impaired.
-This can either be the case in e.g. enterprise network where traffic is firewalled and web traffic needs to be routed over an explicitly provided HTTP proxy, or other reason for blocking of certain services e.g. due to censorship.
+For example, this can be the case in enterprise network where traffic is firewalled and web traffic needs to be routed over an explicitly provided HTTP proxy, or other reasons exist for blocking of certain services: censorship, data exfiltration protection, etc.

-In this usage scenario the client knows the proxy's address and explicitly selects to connect to the proxy in oder to instruct the proxy to forward its traffic to a specific server.
+In this usage scenario the client knows the proxy's address and explicitly selects to connect to the proxy in order to instruct the proxy to forward its traffic to a specific server.
 At a minimum, the client needs to communicate directly with the proxy to provide the address of the server it wants to connect to, e.g. using HTTP CONNECT.